 Allstate Sugar Bowl Tennis

-The third annual Allstate Sugar Bowl Tennis Tournament was played from Saturday to Monday, November 10-12, 2018 at the City Park/Pepsi Tennis Center (5900 Marconi Dr.), considered to be the finest tennis facility in the state.
+The third annual Allstate Sugar Bowl Tennis Classic was held Saturday to Monday, November 10-12, 2019 at the City Park/Pepsi Tennis Center (5900 Marconi Dr.), considered to be the finest tennis facility in the state.
 Sugar Bowl junior tennis returned in 2016 after a hiatus of nearly two decades.
-The event, sanctioned by the United State Tennis Association, draws top players, 12 to 18 years old, from around the nine states of the Southern Section.
-New Orleans City Park will run the tournament with the support of the Louisiana Tennis Association.